Raizo-TCS/archive_r/README.md

 ### Overview

 `PathHierarchy` is the core abstraction representing a path through nested or multi-volume archives.

+For convenience, archive_r also provides `Traverser(const std::string& path, ...)` for the common single-root case. `PathHierarchy` remains the underlying representation returned by `Entry::path_hierarchy()` and is useful when you need to explicitly express multi-volume roots or synthetic grouping.

-Instead of using simple string paths, archive_r models each traversal step as a sequence of **path entries**, where each entry can be:
+archive_r models each traversal step as a sequence of **path entries**, where each entry can be:

 1. **Single-volume entry**: A regular file or directory (e.g., `"archive.tar"`, `"dir/file.txt"`)
 2. **Multi-volume entry**: A split archive group (e.g., `{"vol.part1", "vol.part2", "vol.part3"}`)